aj-foster/phx_copy/README.md

-# Phoenix.Copy
+# Phoenix Copy

 Copy static assets for your Phoenix app during development and deployment.

+This project provides:

-This project provides a mix task `mix phx.copy [profile]` for one-time copying of files between a configured source and destination.
+* A mix task `mix phx.copy` for one-time copying of files during deployment
-It also integrates with Phoenix watchers to provide continuous copying of files in development.
+* Integration with Phoenix watchers to provide continuous copying of files in development
+* The ability to configure multiple sources and destinations for more complex workflows

+It pairs nicely with the Phoenix team's [esbuild](https://github.com/phoenixframework/esbuild) and [tailwind](https://github.com/phoenixframework/tailwind) helpers for a complete asset pipeline.

 ## Installation